 When found in pairs, it's safe to assume doorstops were used to hold double doors open.
 They can be matching or in complimentary pairs like Punch and Judy, for example.
 The value of these sets, as with other cast iron doorstops, lies in the condition and the theme.

-Similar doorstops weren’t widely used in American homes until after the Civil War, and these examples were generally smaller and lighter in weight.
-They didn’t come into their own in the United States until the 1920s, however, and they remained very popular through the early 1940s when heavy metal rationing began during World War II.
+Decorative doorstops weren’t widely used in American homes until after the Civil War, and most post-Civil War doorstops were small and lightweight.
+Decorative iron doorstops came into their own in the United States in the 1920s, and they remained very popular through the early 1940s when heavy metal rationing began during World War II.
 They were purchased very inexpensively, sometimes with coordinating door knockers or bookends, in gift shops, and even through mail order catalogs.

-Some collectors look for manufacturer's names on doorstops, such as Hubley.
-This very popular maker of doorstops did a series of dogs and other detailed examples collectors love to find in original condition.
-Many examples have foundry names instead such as Albany, Wilton, and National among others.
+Some collectors look for manufacturer's names, such as Hubley, on doorstops.
+This very popular maker of doorstops did a series of dogs and other detailed subjects; collectors love to find these in their original condition.
+Many other decorative doorstops are stamped with foundry names such as Albany, Wilton, and National.

 The Importance of Condition

-Focusing on condition, which “determines their ultimate worth,” leads avid collectors to buy antique and vintage doorstops, as with most antiques and collectibles, in the best condition they can afford.
+Focusing on condition, which “determines their ultimate worth,” leads avid collectors to buy antique and vintage doorstops in the best condition they can afford.
+Doorstops in good condition have their original paint, show minimal wear, and have little or no pitting or rust.
 Rare and unusual examples in excellent to mint condition can be worth thousands.
-A poor version of the same doorstop isn’t worthless, but would bring considerably less and will not rise in value as readily over time.
+A poor version of the same doorstop (or a reproduction) isn’t worthless but will bring considerably less and will not rise in value as readily over time.

 A Word About Reproductions